 Choosing your puppy

 Breeds and owners need to be carefully matched, or owners need to learn the requirements of their breed.
 Have you already visited our Guide to choosing the right puppy for you?
-It contains links to our puppy selector tool that includes temperament advice and other resources to help your choice.
+It contains links to other lists and resources to help your choice.

 Even more basic should be the thought: “Do I have the time for a dog at all?”
 If you don’t have a minimum of 30 minutes for your dog per day (and a lot more for a puppy) it might not be a good idea right now.